Dortmund: Early history

-The Sigiburg was a hillfort in the South of present-day Dortmund, overlooking the River Ruhr near its confluence with the River Lenne.
+The Sigiburg was a hillfort in the south of present-day Dortmund, overlooking the River Ruhr near its confluence with the River Lenne.
 The ruins of the later Hohensyburg castle now stand on the site of the Sigiburg.
-The hillfort is presumably of Saxon origin, but there are no archeological or documentary proofs.
+The hillfort is presumably of Saxon origin, but there is no archeological or documentary proof of this.
 During the Saxon Wars, it was taken by the Franks under Charlemagne in 772, retaken by the Saxons (possibly under Widukind) in 774, and taken again and refortified by Charlemagne in 775.
 Archaeological evidence suggests the Sigiburg site was also occupied in the Neolithic era.

 The first time Dortmund was mentioned in official documents was around 882 as Throtmanni – In throtmanni liber homo arnold[us] viii den[arios] nob[is] soluit [solvit].
-In 1005 the "Ecclesiastical council" and in 1016 the"Imperial diet" met in Dortmund.
+In 1005 the "Ecclesiastical council" and in 1016 the "Imperial diet" met in Dortmund.

 Middle Ages and early modern period

 After it was destroyed by a fire, the Holy Roman Emperor Frederick I (Barbarossa) had the town rebuilt in 1152 and resided there (among other places) for two years.
 In 1267 St. Mary's Church, Dortmund, and three years later in 1270 St. Reinold's Church first mentioned.
 The combination of crossroad, market place, administrative centre – town hall, made Dortmund an important centre in Westphalia.

 It became an Imperial Free City and one of the first cities in Europe with an official Brewing right in 1293.
 Throughout the 13th to 14th centuries, it was the "chief city" of the Rhine, Westphalia, the Netherlands Circle of the Hanseatic League.

 After 1320, the city appeared in writing as "Dorpmunde".
-In the years leading up to 1344, the English King even borrowed money from well-heeled Dortmund merchant families Berswordt and Klepping, offering the regal crown as security.
+In the years leading up to 1344, the English King, Edward III, even borrowed money from well-heeled Dortmund merchant families Berswordt and Klepping, offering the regal crown as security.
 In 1388, the Count of Mark joined forces with the Archbishop of Cologne and issued declarations of a feud against the town.
 Following a major siege lasting 18 months, peace negotiations took place and Dortmund emerged victorious.
 In 1400 the seat of the first Vehmic court (Freistuhl) was in Dortmund, in a square between two linden trees, one of which was known as the Femelinde.
 With the growing influence of Cologne during the 15th century, the seat was moved to Arnsberg in 1437.
 After Cologne was excluded after the Anglo-Hanseatic War (1470–74), Dortmund was made capital of the Rhine-Westphalian and Netherlands Circle.
 This favors the founding of one of the oldest schools in Europe in 1543 – Stadtgymnasium Dortmund.
 In 1661 an earthquake made the Reinoldikirche collapse.